-Minimise your carbon footprint these holidays while upping the funny factor, with DIY bon bons stuffed with silly science jokes.
+Minimise your carbon footprint these holidays while upping the funny factor, with DIY Christmas crackers stuffed with silly science jokes

 Christmas lunch is awesome and all, but so are old school bon bons stuffed with daggy hats and silly jokes!
 And if staying eco conscious is up there on your holiday wish-list, making your own is an awesome way to cut back on waste.